psychemedia/island-storynotes/odo.md

 But Rufus and Henry are standing fcy that bedside, and who is to be the Conqueror's heir ?
 How are his dominions to be divided ?
 William must speak of his earthly authority ; but every word relating to the object of his pride is uttered
 Robert. in agony.
 Robert, as first-born, is to take Normandy : it was granted to him before William met Harold in the field of the valley of blood. " Wretched," declared the King, " will be the country subjected to his rule ; but he has re-
 AND ARRANGEMENTS.
 585
 ceived the homage of the barons, and the concession, once made, cannot be withdrawn.
 Of England, I will appoint no heir : let Him in whose hands are all things, provide according to His will."
 All the wide wasting wretchedness produced by his ambition rose up before him : it seemed as if the air around him was filled with the waitings of those who had perished at his behest, by the sword, by famine, and by fire.
-Bitterly lamenting his anger, his harshness, his crimes, he declared that he dared not bestow the realm he thus had won : and yet this re- serve was almost a delusion : the natural feeling of a father prevailed, and he declared his hope that Rufus, who from youth upwards, Rufiu- whatever were his other defects of character, had been an obedient son, might succeed him.
+Bitterly lamenting his anger, his harshness, his crimes, he declared that he dared not bestow the realm he thus had won : and yet this reserve was almost a delusion : the natural feeling of a father prevailed, and he declared his hope that Rufus, who from youth upwards, Rufiu- whatever were his other defects of character, had been an obedient son, might succeed him.
 And what was Henry Beauclerc to inherit ?
 Hem> A treasure of five thousand pounds of silver.
 Henry began to lament this unequal gift. " What will all this treasure profit me," exclaimed he, " if I have neither land, nor house, nor home?"
 William comforted his youngest son, and that strangely, by intimating his foreboding that Henry, becoming far greater than either brother, would one day possess far greater and ampler power.
 But the very words which William had spoken, now excited his own apprehensions : the intimations he had thus given, might, by implying a doubt of his right to confer the sue-

  THE LAST MOMENTS
 cession, instigate rebellion.
 He turned him round in his weary bed, and directed that a writ should be prepared, addressed to Lanfranc, commanding him to place Rufus on the throne ; and the dying man, he who had just vowed that he would not take thought concerning the sinful inheritance, affixed his royal signet to the instrument by which, in fact, he bequeathed the unlawful gain ; and he forthwith delivered the same to Rufus, kissed him, and blessed him ; Rufus leaves and Rufus hastened away towards England, lest at once. •> he should lose the blood-stained crown.
-Henry, too, departed, to secure his legacy, and to con- sider how he should best protect himself against the troubles which he might occasion or sus- tain.
+Henry, too, departed, to secure his legacy, and to con- sider how he should best protect himself against the troubles which he might occasion or sustain.
 § 6.
 Both sons have now left their dying parent.
 More suspense, more agony.
 Those who surrounded him had heard of alms and of repentance, of contrition and of distribution of to *^e wea^u no longer his own.
 Some portions to 8 make amends for the wrongs he had committed, some to the poor ; the ample residue to his sons.
-But as yet no real charity ; of forgive- ness, nothing had been said by William, nothing of remission to the captives in the dungeon, upon whom the doom of perpetual imprisonment had been past.
+But as yet no real charity ; of forgiveness, nothing had been said by William, nothing of remission to the captives in the dungeon, upon whom the doom of perpetual imprisonment had been past.
 William assented to the remark, and yet justified himself for his severity.
 Morcar had been hardly treated, and yet how could he, William, restrain the fear which he

 OF THE CONQUEROR.
 587
 had felt of his influence ?
 Roger de Breteuil had shewn a fell revenge, yet let them be freed ; Woolnoth, the brother of Harold, a child when he fell into the hands of the Conqueror, who had sternly kept him in bonds since the days of his infancy, and Siward of the North, were to be released; and William ended by command- "Oent'caihi8 ing that all the prison doors in England and°' Normandy should be opened, except to one alone : except to Odo his brother.
-Much were those about William saddened by this hardness: many arid urgent were the entreaties made, but above all by the third brother, Robert of Mor- taigne.
+Much were those about William saddened by this hardness: many arid urgent were the entreaties made, but above all by the third brother, Robert of Mortaigne.
 At length William relaxed his severity, but without relenting, declaring his unchange- able conviction of Odo's perfidy, and that he yielded against his will.

 This act of grudging, coerced, extorted forgiveness was his last.
 A night of somewhat diminished suffering ensued, when the troubled and expiring body takes a dull, painful, unrestful rest before its last earthly repose.
 But as the cheerful, life-giving rays of the rising sun were darting above the horizon, across the sad apartment, and shedding brightness on its walls, William was half awakened from his imperfect slumbers by the measured, mellow, reverberating swelling tone of the great cathedral bell.
 "It is the hour of prime," replied the attendants in answer to his enquiry.
 Then were the priest- hood welcoming with voices of thanksgiving the